Bron222/IBM-Fullstack-Certification-Progress/01-intro-software-engineering/Mod 1/notes.md

   - integration: seeks erros with two modules are combined. other kind of black box testing.
 Occurs after integrated to system to ensure bugs don't occur
   - system: occurs after integration testing and is conducted on a complete integrated system to ensure the system meets all requirements, validates it as a completed product, completed in a staging environment
   - acceptance: formal testing with respect to users, customers, and stakeholder to meet their requirements and needs

+## Software documentation
+- can be written, video, or graphical
+- Product doc. relates to product functionality
+- Process doc. describes how to complete a task

+- Product documentation
+ - requirements: written during planning phase. intended for dev team. describes system and software requirements and user acceptance specifications
+ - design: written by software architects to describe how the software will be built to meet requirements. conceptual and tech design docs
+ - technical: comments written in code to help devs understand the code, and working papers that explain code behavior
+ - QA: all documents that pertain to testing. test plans, data scenarios, strategies, traceability matrices
+ - User: intended for end users to use/troubleshoot application

+- SOP Standard operating procedures:
+  - accompanies process docs
+  - step by step instruct. on how to accomplish common yet complex tasks that is oprganization specific
+  - ex: organization specific instructions for check in code to a repository
+  - Types of SOPs: flowchart, hierarchical outline, or step by step instruct.

+- docs must be updated with software. ideally developed in the maintenence phase